Ostorlab/KB/MOBILE_CLIENT/ANDROID/_HIGH/APK_WIFI_API_PII/description.md

-# Android APK WiFi API PII access

 Android APK WiFi API allows access to Personal Identifiable Information (PII) such as network names and access points usage history, potentially leading to private data inference.

 Applications using the `ACCESS_WIFI_STATE` permission and calling APIs like `getConnectionInfo` can access sensitive information about WiFi access points (such as BSSID, SSID, and RSSI) and potentially infer:"

 * MAC Address which is a unique device identifier
 * Geolocation data by using surrounding WiFi access points
-    * User movement history and social links inference relying on repeating patterns in WiFi acces point usage
+* User movement history and social links inference relying on repeating patterns in WiFi access point usage

 ### Examples